devops4me/bitbucket-github-migration/kubernetes/README.md

 - set the SSH config file as a Kubernetes ConfigMap
 - set the migration configuration INI file as a Kubernetes ConfigMap

-Thesea are the commands to perform the configuration actions.
+These are the commands to perform the configuration actions.

 ```
 kubectl apply -f kubernetes-secrets.yml
+kubectl create secret generic migration-config --from-file=<PATH_TO_INI_FILE>
+kubectl create secret generic migration-spreadsheet --from-file=<PATH_TO_SPREADSHEET>
-kubectl create configmap repo-spreadsheet --from-file=../spreadsheets/team-repo-migration-data.xlsx
+kubectl create configmap migration-spreadsheet --from-file=<PATH_TO_SPREADSHEET>
 ```